-Course Туре Recommended Minimum Standard Course Cost Course Contact Outdoor Education General List B C grade in English by the end of year 10 Previous studies in Outdoor Education \$80 High Cost Miss N Tempone Health and Physical Education
+Course Туре Recommended Minimum Standard Course Cost Course Contact Outdoor Education General List B Recommended previous studies in Outdoor Education, Ability to swim to a competent level \$85 High Cost Miss N Tempone Health and Physical Education

 Through interaction with the natural world, Outdoor Education aims to develop an understanding of our relationships with the environment, others and ourselves.
 The Outdoor Education General course focuses on outdoor activities in a range of environments, including bushwalking, mountain biking and orienteering.
 It provides students with an opportunity to develop essential life skills and physical activity skills, and an opportunity to develop a comprehensive understanding of the environment and develop a positive relationship with nature.
 The course also provides students with opportunities to develop skills that will enable them to pursue personal interests and careers in outdoor pursuits, environmental management, or eco-tourism.